Corporate Social Responsibility

 Every year, shoeboxes are filled with gifts, toys, and essentials around the globe to send to children in more than 150 countries.
 Since 1993, more than 178 million children have received a shoebox through Operation Christmas Child.

 For one week in November within the United States, over 8000 volunteers serve in over 4000 collection points across the country to collect shoeboxes, which then go to eight processing centers to be inspected and shipped over to the hands and hearts of children in need.

 A shoebox's journey

-We've partnered with Samaritan's Purse for this mission, and on November 6th the team at Pactech will spend an afternoon filling shoeboxes with many basic necessities and toys, hoping that the children receiving them would thoroughly enjoy and utilize every item.
-The shoeboxes are fully trackable and we will find out which country our boxes are headed to as soon as they have completed processing.
+We've partnered with Samaritan's Purse for this mission, and on November 6th, 2020 the team at Pactech spent an afternoon filling shoeboxes with many basic necessities and toys, hoping that the children receiving them would thoroughly enjoy and utilize every item.
+The shoeboxes are fully trackable and we've gotten word that children in Ecuador have received our gifts.

 We stand firm on the belief that every child should have the opportunity to learn and succeed in life, and we also believe that the items sent to them will greatly benefit their lives.
 Sending our love and care through these shoeboxes are one of the many ways we further our mission to put people first and equip the global community to thrive.

 San Francisco City Impact has been serving in its local community since 1984, and have the strong desire to see the Tenderloin District transformed by serving the immediate needs of the community in the areas of:

 As 2020 has been a year of struggles, challenges, and unprecedented events, giving back has never been more important than it is now.
 Each year in December, we typically send gifts to clients as a token of our appreciation for the past year's partnership, but this year we wanted to do something different because 2020 itself is different.
 We decided to take our annual gift budget and give back to our community by donating the funds to further City Impact's mission and impact.